 The Yale College Dean’s Office will continue to direct a program of sophomore advising during the current academic year, alongside the new College advising system, until the latter is fully implemented.
 The sophomore advising program has the following features:

 - Except for sophomores majoring in engineering, mathematics, or the natural sciences, whose advisers are stipulated by their departments, a sophomore may choose as an adviser any member of the faculty or dean in the Yale College Dean’s Office who is willing to counsel him or her.

-Questions about sophomore advising should be directed to Risa Sodi, Assistant Dean of Academic Affairs and Director of Advising and Special Programs in Yale College, 432-8427.
+Questions about sophomore advising should be directed to Risa Sodi, Assistant Dean of Academic Affairs and Director of Advising and Special Programs in Yale College.

-For the most part, therefore, the freshman and sophomore advising systems do not require much initiative from you as DUS, though you and your departmental advisers should plan on responding to a fair number of inquiries from or on behalf of freshmen and sophomores, particularly at the beginning of a term.
-A fair amount of initiative will be required, however, if you are a DUS in an engineering, mathematics, or natural science department, in which case sophomores who are potential majors will look to you or your designated representatives to serve as sophomore advisers.
-Experience has also shown that departmental advisers, especially those with offices in the residential colleges and those teaching freshman seminars, may expect to receive a fair number of requests to be sophomore advisers.
+For the most part, therefore, the college and sophomore advising systems do not require much initiative from you as DUS, though you and your departmental advisers should plan on responding to a number of inquiries from or on behalf of first-year students and sophomores, particularly at the beginning of a term and at the time when those students begin to select a major.